 There are currently three types of faculty-led program abroad, based on whether the program is for academic credit and the type of credit provided:

 Faculty are encouraged to develop programs abroad in conjunction with their semester teaching.
 The abroad component should be closely tied to the academic focus of the semester course and should take advantage of the location as a way to deepen the students’ understanding of the subject matter.
-Typically, a program during the summer can be linked to a fall semester course and programs during the winter and spring break can be linked to a spring semester course.
+The time abroad can take place either at the end of the semester or during the spring break.

 3) Short-term faculty-led program abroad not for credit